Kiwi156/SpeakingClock/README.md

 # Speaking Clock Coding Challenge

 This is a Java coding challenge I worked on.
-This was part of a Coding for Testers course in the Serenity Dojo expansion programme.
+This was part of a Coding for Testers course in the Serenity Dojo Expansion programme.
 I worked with a Coach during the refactor to clean up the code.

 # Goal